palmermbandy1/worddoctest/JonathanTanInterviewQuestions3.md

 Dear Prof. Tan!

-I am really excited to interview you on your new book, *World
-Christianity: Perspectives and Insights*, at 9:30am Eastern Standard Time (i.e., 6:30am Pacific Standard Time) on the morning of Wednesday, September 21, 2016.
-I’m delighted that we’ve been able to synchronize our schedules in order to do this!

 Our interview will be published in our online venue: *Unitas Fidei: An Online Journal For World Christianity* (<http://aqueductproject.org/category/book-reviews/>).
 From 2011–2015, I